leonorae/HereItIs/PAGE_TESTING.md

    - Check that upcoming events are listed and sorted by date
    - Verify links to event details pages are functional

 3. Test: Music samples <!-- might no be needed?
-MA -->
+MA --> <--not needed.
+MP-->
    - If available, test the functionality of music sample players or video embeds

 4. Test: Dynamic content loading